 “Others aren’t so lucky.
 I’ve seen one guy have a crown blow off, taking part of the tooth and gum with it.
 Painful stuff to have to endure for the next three days.”

 Yeah, sharks are scary, but what about your teeth blowing out?
 A survey of recreational divers found that 41 per cent of divers reported intense toothache, caused by fluctuations in water pressure build in air pockets at the roots of teeth.
 This is often made worse by divers who are inexperienced and clench their teeth or if they have underlying dental conditions, cavities, fractures, or poor fillings.

-Visit your dentist for a check up to make sure your teeth will be safe under pressure.
+Visit your dentists like the experts at the Ocala Dental team for a check-up to make sure your teeth will be safe under pressure.

 Stay safe while deep sea diving by following this guide.
 Although you’ll have an unforgettable experience, remain aware!